Managing Your Jobs

 -

 Saving is automatic.
-You can just press Enter to validate the job name change, click anywhere nearby to confirm the description and job alias change, and close de side panel to validate the scheduled run, email alert and resource changes.
+You can just press Enter to validate the job name change, click anywhere nearby to confirm the job alias and description change, and close the side panel to validate the scheduled run, email alert, and resource changes.

 You must update your code file or create a new one.